 The village of Cartmel is nearby and is one of the prettiest villages in the area with its historic priory and a stream running through the centre opening into a square surrounded by excellent pubs and restaurants, as well as being the home of the world famous sticky toffee pudding.

 The Lakeland villages of Coniston, Hawkshead and Grasmere are all within 45 minutes' drive and the tip of Lake Windermere is just 8 miles away and is home to Fell Foot Park where you can hire rowing boats to explore this beautiful area.

 A warm and welcoming Cark in Cartmel cottage, to be enjoyed at any time of the year.

 Two bedrooms: 1 x king-size double, 1 x twin (accessed via double room).
-Shower room with shower, basin and WC.
+Shower room with shower, basin and WC - situated between both bedrooms.
 Kitchen with dining area.
 Sitting room with gas fire.
 Sun room.
 External utility.

 About the location